China plans zone as test bed for service-sector reform

 Construction at Qianhai will likely begin next year.

-Planned infrastructure would cost 285 billion yuan, local media estimated, not including a high-speed rail line that Shenzhen authorities are hoping to build to link Qianhai with central Hong Kong in a 30 minute journey.
+Planned infrastructure would cost 285 billion yuan ($44.8 billion), local media estimated, not including a high-speed rail line that Shenzhen authorities are hoping to build to link Qianhai with central Hong Kong in a 30 minute journey.

 Qianhai promises to be an exclusive locale with preferential corporate tax rates of just 15 percent and Hong Kong-standard services.
 Government researchers have said the bar will be set high for mainland companies that want to operate there.